pstroe/chartering-new-realms-2024/chapter1.md

 In this chapter, we propose an approach to the construction of structured data collections with the assistance of Large Language Models, LLMs, to reduce the amount of human labour invested in preprocessing.
 This approach serves especially well in cases where there is much raw data but which has not been structured into data collections, as is the case for the variations of South African English {cite:p}`barnard_2014, jeffery_2003, pienaar_2011`.
 One such source of raw data constitutes the South African parliamentary proceedings.
 The South African Parliament supplies transcripts of its parliamentary proceedings online, and whilst attempts have been made to format this data into the ParliMINT scheme, an interoperable XML scheme for transcripts of parliamentary proceedings, the attempt has been labour intensive and done only on a small scale {cite:p}`ogrodniczuk_2024`.
 This chapter thus shall attempt to format the parliamentary proceedings into an interoperable XML scheme with the aid of different LLMs without the use of industrial strength hardware.

+Probably a paragraph on what we are choosing?

 Research Motivation
 Definition of a Corpus
 End with Research Question